How Far Can You Drive On A Flat Tire?

 Standard Flat Tire VS Run-Flat Tire

 Standard tires have a different construction than run-flat tires.
 Respectively, the distance you can cover in a flat condition is also different.
-While the distance with standard tires is pretty limited, run-flats allow you to keep driving up to 50 miles.
+While the distance with standard tires is limited, run-flats allow you to drive up to 50 miles.

 This is because the internal construction of run-flat tires remains in shape even in the absence of pressure.
-However, the speed should not exceed 50 mph for safety reasons.
-Technical inspection of the run-flat tire after 50 miles is recommended for a potential tire replacement.
+However, for safety reasons, the speed should not exceed 50 mph.
+A technical inspection of the run-flat tire after 50 miles is recommended for a potential tire replacement.

 Flat Tire vs Vehicle Weight

-Driving on rough terrain with a flat tire on a large SUV is not recommended at all.
-The reason is that the heavy weight of the vehicle is likely to cause severe and irreversible damage both to the tire and the rim at any distance.
+Driving on rough terrain with a flat tire on a large SUV is not recommended.
+The reason is that the vehicle's heavy weight is likely to cause severe and irreversible damage to the tire and the rim at any distance.
 The flat tire causes uneven weight distribution of the vehicle, which leads to severe and rapid damage.

 Recommended distances and speeds for driving on a flat tire

-Similarly, the extra weight is likely to affect the vehicle's internal parts severely.
+Similarly, the extra weight is likely to severely damage the vehicle's internal parts.
 Safety risks increase as heavier vehicles are much harder to control, especially with a flat tire.

-The wisest thing to do whenever a large vehicle gets a flat tire is to stop immediately and call for professional assistance if replacement on a spare tire is possible.
+The wisest thing to do whenever a large vehicle has a flat tire is to stop immediately and call for professional assistance if a spare tire can be replaced.

 Flat Tire vs Vehicle Speed

 Driving speed is a relevant factor in determining how far you can go with a flat tire.
-The slower you drive on a flat tire, the more room for longer distances.
-Driving at a speed under 20 mph reduces stress on the tire, minimizes heat build-up, increases control over vehicle handling, and cuts the damage on the wheel rim.
+The slower you drive, the more room you have for longer distances.
+Driving at a speed under 20 mph reduces stress on the tire, minimizes heat build-up, increases control over vehicle handling, and cuts the damage to the wheel rim.

 Conversely, a speed higher than 20 mph accelerates severe damage to the tire, increases friction, amplifies the risk of losing control, affects other components, and reduces the degree of safety.